Teaching Artists

 Stephanie Londoño

-Uptown Academy Program Manager and Voice Teaching Artist
+Uptown Academy Program Manager, Choir Conductor and Voice Teaching Artist

 Piano Teaching Artist